-Once we have independent confidence that both conditions (Q) and (H) hold, their combination allows us to argue inductively that the target systems $T_{i}$ are described by the Bose-Hubbard model in the entire applicable parameter regime.
+The combination of (Q) + (H) + (R) then allows us to argue inductively that the target system $T_{\text{JJA}}$ is described by $H_{\text{BH}}$ in a parameter regime $P$ that is broader than the regime in which we have direct conventional empirical evidence ($P_{0}$).
+More specifically, it is the combination of these three conditions that provides the relevant inductive base for inferences about properties of inaccessible concrete phenomena in JJAs, such as quantum vortex states, based on the observation of such phenomena in the cold-atom system.
+Because we can validate the applicability of Bose-Hubbard dynamics in the target systems in some tractable regime, we are justified in making inferences about the Bose-Hubbard behaviour of those systems in intractable regimes based on the behaviour observed in the analogue simulation experiments.
 This inference underpins the claims typical of analogue quantum simulations that probing the accessible behaviour of the source system can be taken to probe the inaccessible behaviour of the target system.